Immunization Schedule, Children (cont.)

 IN THIS ARTICLE

-Your child can get Hib disease by being around other children or adults who have the bacteria and do not know it.
-The germs spread from person to person via respiratory droplets expelled during sneezing and coughing.
-Before the vaccine, Hib was the leading cause of bacterial meningitis among children younger than 5 years in the United States.
+A child can get Hib disease by being around other children or adults who are asymptomatic (having no symptoms) carriers.
+The bacteria spread from person to person via respiratory droplets expelled during sneezing and coughing.
+Before the vaccine, Hib was the leading cause of bacterial meningitis among children younger than 5 years of age in the United States.

 Seasonal Flu (Influenza) Vaccine

-Children younger than 9 years who are given the influenza vaccine for the first time require a second shot one month after the first.
+Children younger than 9 years old who are given the influenza vaccine for the first time require a second shot one month after the first.

 Medically Reviewed by a Doctor on 3/29/2016